National Academy of Visual Arts and Architecture: History

-The National Academy of Fine Arts and Architecture (it should not be confused with the Ukrainian Academy of Arts) was founded as the Ukrainian State Academy of Arts at December 5, 1917 in Kyiv.
+The National Academy of Fine Arts and Architecture was founded as the Ukrainian State Academy of Arts at December 5, 1917 in Kyiv.
 The Founding Committee was headed by Pavlutsky with the initiative of the General Secretary of the Ministry of Education of the Ukrainian People's Republic I. Steshenko.
 The Statute of Academy was adopted by Central Rada at November 5 (18), 1917.
 The grand opening was held on 5 (18) December.

 The Academy was headed by the Council of Academy composed from D. Antonovich, P. Zaitsev, D. Shcherbakovskaya (Scientific Secretary), and others.
 The first rector was Fedor Krichevsky.

 The first professors of the Academy were: M. Boichuk (monumental art), N. Burachek (landscape), V. Krychevsky (architecture, composition), F. Krichevsky (painting, portrait), A. Manevich, O. Murashko, M. Zhuk (panel painting, drawing), H. Narbut (graphics).
 In 1921 a few new professores were included into Academy: L. Kramarenko (monumental and decorative painting), V. Meller (theater design), S. Nalepinska-Boichuk (engraving), E. Sagaidachny, B. Kratko (sculpture), A. Taran (mosaic) and others.

 Initially, the Academy was located in the former Pedagogical Museum (Teacher's House) along with the Central Council of Ukraine, then it was transferred to the building of the former Tereshchenko's trade school.
 In February 1919, after the capture of Kyiv troops of the Red Army, Academy of Arts became a state organization with a research institute status.
 But in August 1919, after the capture of Kyiv Denikin's Volunteer Army, Ukrainian Academy of Arts has been credited to the not funded category.
 In addition the Academy has been expelled from its building, and all its belongings thrown into the attic.
 Rector of the Academy rented two unoccupied apartments in the same house at St. George's Lane, 11.
 These were placed painting studio, library and office.

 In December 1920, after the restoration of Soviet regime in Kyiv, the Academy located in the former Noble Assembly building (stood in place of the building of Trade Unions on Krestchatyk).
 In 1922 Academy was reorganized and renamed to the Kyiv Institute of Plastic Arts.
 In 1924 Ukrainian Institute of Architecture was joined into one the Kyiv Arts Institute.
 The newly named Kyiv Arts Institute was located in a former building Kyiv Theological Seminary where it is located today.
 With new name were found new departments: film and photography, polygraphy, ceramics art and art political education teachers.